Meditation vs introspection

 I need to introspect regularly, my life does not work without it.

-It's funny that when I do proper zazen alone, I may not feel like spending more than one 20-minute session, but when introspecting I can get so absorbed, that I am the problem, I am the solutions, and have no body, and I can sit there for hours without any need to get up.
+It's funny that when I do proper zazen alone, I may not desire doing more than one 20-minute session, but when introspecting I can get so absorbed, that I am the problem, I am the solutions, and have no body, and I can sit there for hours without any need to get up.
 I believe they call it the state of dhiana.
-Could be an instance of the ADHD hyperfocus working to my benefit: high-five for retard superpowers.
+Could be an instance of ADHD hyperfocus working to my benefit.

 What links here